medo64/I2CFrameCard/README.md

 [I2C Framework Expansion Card](https://medo64.com/i2cframecard/)
 ================================================================

+THIS PROJECT HAS BEEN MERGED WITH [UART Framework Expansion Card](https://medo64.com/uartframecard/).

 This Framework laptop expansion card will show up on your system as a serial device and allow for a non-isolated 3.3V I2C operation up to 400 kHz.